 Roundabouts are used in, which can throw off some of our American friends.
 When approaching a roundabout, give way to vehicles on the right.

 Other Road Rules

-Other quick road rules to mention is don’t drink and drive – the blood alcohol limit is 80mg.
+Other quick road rules to mention include don’t drink and drive – the blood alcohol limit is 80mg.
 Don’t drive while using your phone unless you are using a hands-free device.
 Finally, only the front passenger and driver legally have to wear seatbelts in Fiji, but for obvious safety reasons, it’s recommended that everyone in a vehicle wears a seatbelt.

 What are the Rental Cars Like in Fiji?

-Rental cars in Fiji tend to be good quality with regular maintenance and some relatively new fleets.
+Rental cars in Fiji tend to be of good quality with regular maintenance and some relatively new fleets.
 How easy they are to drive depends on your experience driving different vehicles.

 Many car rental companies in Fiji have a wide variety of cars to choose from, from easy-to-drive compact cars to large SUVs and 4WDs.
 You should choose a car that you are comfortable with driving.

 There is a mix of cars with automatic and manual transmissions in Fiji.
 If you are not used to driving a manual, you will find it easier to hire a vehicle with automatic transmission, so be sure to request this when booking.